redhat-et/ekho/sequence-diagrams/device-plugin.md

 ## Assumptions

 - VFs/SFs are uniquely identified by their PCI address.
 AKA, PCI address is the same on the Host Server as on the xPU.

-DP interacts with the OPI to provision the appropriate VF and not the CNI.
+- DP interacts with the OPI to provision the appropriate VF and not the CNI.

 ## Opens

-- Is this even an option we want to consider? rather than just having a CNI.
+- Is this even an option we want to consider? rather than just having a CNI-SHIM manage it all.
-- Is the VF really the primary interface for the Pod?
+- Is the VF really the primary/only interface for the Pod?
 How would this work with something like prometheus today (if it's gathering app metrics).
-Won't another interface be needed?
+Won't another interface be needed? or is prometheus moving to the DPU?

 ## Provisioning a VF/SF to a Pod Options